YashParashar10/Automation-Testing/README.md

-These codes are based on webdriver , uses selenium for automation testing.
+These codes are based on webdriver &  selenium for automation testing.